 The main underlying reasons for buffering can be categorized in 3 main sections: Internet speed, hardware processor, and the server through which the IPTV is streamed.
 The fluctuation of the Internet download speed will lead to buffering.
 Also, if your TV or media box is unable to handle the high-quality input streams (for example HD channels) this can cause buffering.

 Finally, when the servers of the IPTV providers are being overloaded as a result of over-streaming by the users, this will cause buffering too.
-Moreover, if you use VLC, KODI media players or a Smart TV app, you might look into the ways by which you can tweak your connection to reduce the amount of buffering.

 If you are still having trouble watching videos, there are a few things that you can do to minimize the effect of the stuttering.